Company Secretarial Software UK: What Self-Filing Directors Need

 - Per-company pricing penalises directors with multiple entities — look for flat-rate pricing

-- A single Companies House reminder email isn't enough — 200,000+ penalties per year prove that
+- A single Companies House reminder email isn't enough — around 318,000 penalties a year prove that

 - From 31 March 2026, HMRC requires software filing for CT600 returns — review your entire filing workflow now